Courses

 Here are some summaries/descriptions of courses that are required/typically offered:

 This is often the first physics class someone will take when they begin the physics major at UVA.
 It is a calculus based introduction that covers the following topics: kinematics, mechanics, fluid dynamics, thermodynamics, and simple harmonic motion.
-This class is 5 credit course (4 credit lecture) and includes a 1 credit discussion session.
+This class is a 3 credit course (3 credit lecture).

 The standard text is Physics for Scientists and Engineers, Giancoli, 4th edtion